 If you need to adjust the population or remove variables, the commands drop or keep are relevant to use (see chapters 2.6 and 2.7).
 Variables for deletion may be specified in the command expression.
-If no variable is specified, whole records are deleted conditioned on the IF-expression followed (on the same line).
+If no variable is specified, whole records are deleted conditioned on the if-expression followed.